SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 2 - Binary tree

-- A tree where the node has at most two child.
+- A tree where the node has at most two children.

 3 - Binary search tree (BST)